-Extended Stop-Grant and Enhanced Deeper Sleep must be enabled via the BIOS for the processor to remain within specification.
-Any attempt to operate the processor outside these operating limits may result in permanent damage to the processor.
-As processor technology changes, enabling the extended low-power states becomes increasingly crucial when building computer systems.
+Extended Stop-Grant must be enabled via the BIOS for the processor to remain within specification.
+As processor technology changes, enabling the extended low power states becomes increasingly crucial when building computer systems.
 Maintaining the proper BIOS configuration is key to reliable, long-term system operation.
 Not complying to this guideline may affect the long-term reliability of the processor.

+Caution:

-Caution: Enhanced Intel SpeedStep Technology transitions are multi-step processes that require clocked control.
-These transitions cannot occur when the processor is in the Sleep or Deep Sleep package low-power states since processor clocks are not active in these states.
+Enhanced Intel SpeedStep Technology transitions are multistep processes that require clocked control.
+These transitions cannot occur when the processor is in the Sleep or Deep Sleep package low power states since processor clocks are not active in these states.
 Extended Deeper Sleep is an exception to this rule when the Hard C4E configuration is enabled in the IA32\MISC\ENABLES MSR.
 This Extended Deeper Sleep state configuration will lower core voltage to the Deeper Sleep level while in Deeper Sleep and, upon exit, will automatically transition to the lowest operating voltage and frequency to reduce snoop service latency.
-The transition to the lowest operating point or back to the original software requested point may not be instantaneous.
+The transition to the lowest operating point or back to the original software-requested point may not be instantaneous.
 Furthermore, upon very frequent transitions between active and idle states, the transitions may lag behind the idle state entry resulting in the processor either executing for a longer time at the lowest operating point or running idle at a high operating point.
 Observations and analyses show this behavior should not significantly impact total power savings or performance score while providing power benefits in most other cases.

-2.4 FSB Low-Power Enhancements
+2.4 FSB Low Power Enhancements

-The processor incorporates FSB low-power enhancements:
+The processor incorporates FSB low power enhancements:

-- Dynamic FSB Power-Down

 - BPRI# control for address and control input buffers

 - Dynamic Bus Parking

-- Dynamic On-Die Termination disabling
+- · Dynamic On-Die Termination disabling

 - Low VCCP (I/O termination voltage)

-- Dynamic FSB frequency switching

 The processor incorporates the DPWR# signal that controls the data bus input buffers on the processor.
 The DPWR# signal disables the buffers when not used and activates them only when data bus activity occurs, resulting in significant power savings with no performance impact.
 BPRI# control also allows the processor address and control input buffers to be turned off when the BPRI# signal is inactive.
-Dynamic Bus Parking allows a reciprocal power reduction in chipset address and control input buffers when the processor deasserts its BRO# pin.
+Dynamic Bus Parking allows a reciprocal power reduction in GMCH address and control input buffers when the processor deasserts its BRO# pin.
 The On-Die Termination on the processor FSB buffers is disabled when the signals are driven low, resulting in additional power savings.
 The low I/O termination voltage is on a dedicated voltage plane independent of the core voltage, enabling low I/O switching power at all times.